Yousry2/ops/README.md

 <br>

+## Project Overview

+An Angular-based asset management application built using Nx workspace, Angular 19.2, Signal Store (NGRX/signals), TanStack Query, and Tailwind CSS.
+The application allows users to browse a hierarchical tree of assets (folders and items), select items, and manage these selections.

 ## Tasks to be completed

 -   [[Done]] Implement the new algorithm to convert folders and items into DFS Tree to easily traverse all items